h2oai/h2o-3/h2o-docs/src/product/howto/FAQ.md

 The H2O launch failed because more memory was requested than was available.
 Make sure you are not trying to specify more memory in the launch parameters than you have available.

 ---

+**How does the architecture of H2O work?**

+This [PDF](https://github.com/h2oai/h2o-meetups/blob/master/2014_11_18_H2O_in_Big_Data_Environments/H2OinBigDataEnvironments.pdf) includes diagrams and slides depicting how H2O works in big data environments.

+---
 ##Hadoop

 <!---